Foster, Rastrick and Company: For England

 The fourth locomotive, Agenoria, was built for service on the Earl of Dudley's Shutt End Colliery Railway in Kingswinford, Staffordshire.
 It weighed 11 tons, had four coupled wheels of 4 ft ¾in diameter and two cylinders of 8.5 inches diameter by 36 inches stroke.
 Agenoria was probably the first locomotive to use mechanical lubrication for its axles.
 The boiler was 10 feet in length and four feet in diameter.
 The locomotive featured an extremely tall chimney of height 14 feet and 4 inches - this being the most immediately obvious difference between Agenoria and The Stourbridge Lion, which had a shorter chimney.
 The railway opened on 2 June 1829, the opening being described in Aris's Birmingham Gazette.
 The track, of standard gauge, was around three miles in length but featured two inclined planes that were too steep for the Agenoria to climb so the locomotive worked about two miles of near-level track.
 On the opening day, which according to Aris's Gazette, took place "amidst an immense concourse of spectators from the surrounding country", the locomotive first pulled eight carriages filled with 360 passengers along the level section at a rate of 7.5 miles an hour.
 For its next demonstration it was attached to twenty carriages, twelve of which carried coal whilst eight carried passengers.
 For this test it travelled at 3.5 miles an hour.

 Unlike the company's first three steam locomotives it had a long life, being withdrawn from service in c.
 1864.
 After a period of neglect, the locomotive was rediscovered disassembled and covered with rubbish.
 The person who rediscovered it, Mr. E.B.
 Marten, obtained the permission of the owner William Orme Foster to reassemble the engine and display it at an exhibition in Wolverhampton in 1884.
 After the exhibition, Foster presented the locomotive to the Science Museum (London) in December 1884 and it is now on permanent display at the National Railway Museum in York.

 Dissolution

 Although pioneering, the company's locomotive designs were almost immediately outdated upon the arrival in 1829 of Robert Stephenson's Rocket, the locomotive which virtually set the pattern for the rest of the steam age.
 Ceasing locomotive work, the company was officially dissolved on 20 June 1831, its assets being absorbed into the Stourbridge Iron Works of John Bradley & Co. (iron manufacturer and owner of several coal mines), where James Foster was already the major partner and after 1832 the sole owner.

 The factory building today

 The original factory building in Lowndes Road where Stourbridge Lion and Agenoria were built is still standing, although near to collapse from a fire in 2004.
-Its renovation began in 2012 to house (with a new adjoining building) a Stourbridge medical practice, which will be known as the Lion Medical Practice.
+Its renovation began in 2012 to house (with a new adjoining building) a Stourbridge medical practice, named the Lion Medical Practice after the aforementioned Stourbridge Lion.
 Lion Medical Practice opened during April 2014.